History of the company

 Norman Carr established Luangwa's first safari camp in 1950.
 Back in the days when an African safari was a hunting experience, Norman developed the pioneering idea of taking people to look at animals and photograph them rather than to shoot them.

 This first safari camp was set up in partnership with the then Paramount Chief Nsefu and his people.
 This idea of involving the local people in the management of the wildlife was way ahead of its time.
 It was almost 50 years later that conservationists started developing the principles of "Community Based Natural Resource Management", in other words encouraging the traditional owners of the natural resource to take responsibility for its usage.
 Norman Carr's pioneering approach proved to be the forerunner to a cornerstone of modern day conservation policy.

 The first 35 years of the company saw Norman set up and establish a number of safari camps across the Luangwa Valley, some of which are still in existence – Nsefu, Lion Camp, Chibembe and Chinzombo to name a few.
-In 1985 whilst running his safaris out of the old Mfuwe Lodge, Norman started construction on what would be his final safari camp, Kapani Lodge.
+In 1985 whilst running his safaris out of the old Mfuwe Lodge, Norman started construction on what would be his final safari camp, Kapani Lodge (which is still our Staff Homestead and Operational Headquarters).
 He selected an elevated site overlooking the Kapani Lagoon.
 He knew the unpredictability of the Luangwa River well, and that this site would never flood and would never fall into the river.